Install a Tub to Shower Kit

 27: Use your deburring tool to clean up all of the edges and then test fit the insert over the cut out area of the bathtub.
 Stand on the insert with clean shoes.
 If it flexes or bows down with your weight, then you can either cut higher on the sides of the insert or add more wood to the support blocks.

 28: After proper fit is accomplished, take off the insert.
-Add a liberal amount of adhesive to the wood blocks on each side and on top of the stack of wood resting on the floor.
+Then add a liberal amount of adhesive to the wood blocks on each side and on top of the stack of wood resting on the floor.
 Do not apply adhesive directly to the insert at this time.
 Push the insert into place.

 30: Seal the entire insert from one end to the other.
 Place a good bead along the upper edges and proceed down the sides.
 Clean up your beads with a caulk finishing tool.
 Use a mirror to help apply adhesive to the bottom of the insert.